yoswein/GprAction/README.md

 **print-scan-report**: Whether to print the results report as part opf the action's log.
 Default is false.

 **actions_step_debug**: Whether to print debug logs.
 Default is false.
+@TODO should we provide more explanation + images about where to get the tokens and destination url?

 ## Output Parameters
 **scan-report-file-path**: Path of the scan report file.